 More than 45,000 people are expected to attend sporting events in Brisbane.
-The city will be dressed in festival colours and ready to welcome and celebrate this special occasion with its visitors.
+The city will be dressed in festival colours, ready to welcome visitors and celebrate this special occasion.

 For ticket and event information visit the Gold Coast 2018 Commonwealth Games website.

 The Queen's Baton Relay (QBR) is a Games tradition that celebrates the Commonwealth's diversity, inspires community pride and excites people about the world-class festival of sports and culture to come.

 The QBR will pass through Brisbane over the Easter long weekend, Friday 30 and Saturday 31 March 2018.
 Residents will have a chance to see the baton, engage with the baton-bearers as they move through the city and stop in selected Brisbane celebration zones and celebrate together.

 Queensland's successful baton-bearers and the local routes have been revealed.
 Visit the Gold Coast 2018 Commonwealth Games website for full details.

 The Queen's Baton Relay starts in Australia on 25 December 2017.

 More information about the celebrations, local impacts and getting to the relay route will be released in early 2018.
 Council will work with the community to minimise impacts to traffic, transport and services across the city while the baton is in Brisbane.

 Brisbane residents and visitors can join the celebration of GC2018 at Festival 2018, a free arts and cultural extravaganza to be held from 4 to 15 April 2018.